jenniesaf/react-lp-basic/README.md

 # Description

-This is a React.js based landing page template, with a modern design.
+This is a React.js based responsive landing page template, with a modern design, integrate with Tailwind CSS.

-Features

-Responsive design

-Integrate with Tailwind CSSs